MehmetMHY/csci437-labs/README.md

 - The following is a collection of all 10 labs done for the School of Mine's CSCI437, Intro To Computer Vision, class during the Fall 2020 semester year.
 - These labs were a great for helping us learn Python OpenCV, so these labs will be refered back to in the future if need be.
-- This repo will stay private, due to this code is technology owned by the Colorado School of Mines.

 ## About The Class